 3. Please delete any sections that do not apply to you, but otherwise do not alter the format or the ordering of information.
 Only include “current courses taught” if you are a current associated faculty member within the Baylor DPT program.

 Q: I see the lab dates in the Course descriptions.
 What does virtual vs onsite immersion mean?

 A: Virtual means those days of the lab are done via synchronous learning, utilizing meeting software such as Zoom.
 Both faculty and students attend from their own homes.

 Onsite Immersion means those days of lab that are onsite at the Baylor DPT facilities in Waco, Texas.
-Associate faculty will be required to travel to Waco to provide onsite instruction on those days.
+Associated faculty will be required to travel to Waco to provide onsite instruction on those days.

 Q: Do the published lab dates include travel?

 A: The dates you see with the course descriptions and the links within the Interfolio applications DO NOT include travel.
 However, there are specific details within each job posting that outline travel expectations and you must acknowledge this during the application process.
-Associate faculty will receive guidance from the program and the course lead regarding arrival and departure expectations for each lab immersion.
+Associated faculty will receive guidance from the program and the course lead regarding arrival and departure expectations for each lab immersion.
 (The next FAQ goes into more detail regarding these expectations).

 Q: How do we travel to the lab immersion?

 A: All travel arrangements will be coordinated by the DPT Program’s Director of Operations